+Example:

+0= IF (code for 0) ELSE (code for not 0) THEN or

+0= IF (code for 0) THEN

+Some definitions provide loops:

+BEGIN begin loop

+END end loop

-Example: SZE, IF, [code for O] ELSE, [code for not O] THEN, or SZE, IF, [code for O] THEN, Some definitions provide loops: BEGIN, begin loop END, end loop BEGIN, puts an address on the stack; END, assembles a conditional jump back to that address - again either condition code or skip preceding.
+BEGIN puts an address on the stack; END assembles a conditional jump back to that address - again either condition code or 0 preceding.

 There are no labels in FORTH.
-You could define them but their function is performed by CODE names, IF, THEN, BEGIN, and END,.
+You could define them but their function is performed by CODE names, IF, THEN, BEGIN and END.

-All these macros are defined in the basic FORTH vocabulary for your computer.
+All these words are defined in the basic FORTH vocabulary for your computer.
 Examples of their use are there as well.
 A bit of study should make clear how they work, and of course you're free to define any others you wish.